MalwareWerewolf/Davide-Dolce-Hugo-website/content/privacy-policy.md

 This website doesn’t collect personal information.
 All texts and images published in this website (where not otherwise specified) are Davide Dolce’s intellectual and industrial propriety.

-If you decide to use Disqus to post a comment, you agree to [Disqus's privacy policy](https://help.disqus.com/en/articles/1717103-disqus-privacy-policy).
+If you decide to use Disqus to post a comment, you agree to [Disqus' privacy policy](https://help.disqus.com/en/articles/1717103-disqus-privacy-policy).

 ## Cookies policy